Kindle Unlimited vs. Kobo Plus vs. Everand for Self-Publishing

 Readers can subscribe to Kobo Plus Read (ebooks) for $7.99 US/$9.99 CAD per month.
 A subscription to Kobo Plus Listen (for audiobooks only) costs $7.99 per month plus tax.
 And a combined Read and Listen subscription for both ebooks and audiobooks costs $9.99 US/$12.99 CAD plus tax.
 FWIW, some say that the audiobook library is limited compared to other audiobook platforms.

-A 30-day free trial is available.
-The free trial period is 14 days in France.
-There is no free trial available for Quebec residents.
+Kobo Plus offers a 30-day free trial, with a few exceptions.
+(The free trial period is 14 days in France.
+There is no free trial available for Quebec residents.)

 How many books are available in Kobo Plus?